6 ways we're your senior’s best health advocate at a doctor’s appointment

 We often ask the doctor about easing the treatment costs for your senior.
 You’d be surprised at what a doctor can offer—from a discounted fee to free prescription samples.
 Plus, the doctor should be well versed in treatment options and their respective costs, allowing them to recommend the course of treatment that best fits your senior’s medical situation at the lowest cost.

 Let us be your senior's health advocate at doctors' appointments.
-We'll even provide transportation.
+We'll even provide the transportation.